melborne/gh-diff/README.md

     REPO=jekyll/jekyll
     DIR=site

-ENVs in `.env` overwrite global ENVs.
+ENVs in `.env` overwrite global ENVs with prefix `GH_`.

+There is rate limit for accessing GitHub API.
+While you can make it up with Basic Authentication(username and password) or API token, setting them are preferable.

 ## Contributing